rajan-021/Elite_Pathlabs/README.md

-# Smart Doctor/Lab Appointment App
+# Smart Health Appointment and Reporting System

+The Smart Health Appointment and Reporting System is a modern and user-friendly web application.
+It has a Smart Lab Report generation system which provide SMART HEALTH REPORT according to lab test data.
-The Doctor/Lab Appointment App is a modern and user-friendly web application.
-It simplifies the process of scheduling and managing appointments with healthcare/lab professionals.
-With a clean and intuitive interface, users can easily register, log in, and book appointments, while healthcare providers can efficiently manage their schedules.
+It simplifies the process of scheduling and managing appointments with healthcare/lab professionals, with a clean and intuitive interface, users can easily register, log in, and book appointments, while healthcare providers can efficiently manage their schedules.
 This app aims to streamline the healthcare/lab appointment booking process, making it convenient and hassle-free for both patients and medical practitioners.
-It has a Smart Lab Report generation system which provide SMART REPORT according to lab test data.

 ## Features

 - User registration and authentication
 - Appointment scheduling
+- Smart Lab Report generation system
 - Notification reminder
 - User-friendly interface
-- Smart Lab Report generation system
 - Responsive design
 - Review System